egraphs-good/egglog/README.md

 defines a function `add` which adds two `Math` datatypes and gives a `Math` as the result.

-Functions are basically lookup tables from inputs to the output.
+Functions are basically lookup tables from input tuples to the output.
 They can be considered as a kind of database table.

 Explicit function values can be defined using `set`: